We have separate pages for the terms and conditions of our different types of event: see the overview page here.

 - No unauthorized sound systems or amplifiers.
-All amplified music must be kept within our license restrictions (please ask the Head Steward if you are unsure of these) and any venue breaking these may be shut down.
+All amplified music must be kept within our license restrictions (please ask the info point if you are unsure of these) and any venue breaking these may be shut down.

 - Be considerate of fellow campers in the camping areas between 23:00 and 07:00

 - There are late-night cafes and music venues that operate within our license — if you’d like to stay up all night and chat around a fire please do — but only around one of our public fire pits.

 - Whilst we are asking participants to be considerate about making noise outside of certain time-frames, within those time-frames there will be amplified music that may not suit your tastes, either in style, volume or times of day.

 - We expect people to play music up to a higher noise limit at any points between:

 - 9am–11pm, Wednesday–Friday & Sunday,